-“Sinus infections caused by bacteria can last for 10 days or more, don’t improve with time and can cause fevers of 102 degrees or higher.
+“Bacterial sinus infections can last for 10 days or more, don’t improve with time and can cause fevers of 102 degrees or higher.
 Viral infections see improvement by day six or so, with a fever only in the first one to three days,” Dr. Alatorre says.

 Get treated for sinus infection without leaving home.
 Try virtual care today!

 Think you have a sinus infection?
-Here are the treatment options Dr. Alatorre says are worth a try:
+Here are the best treatment options according to Dr. Alatorre:

 1. Over-the-Counter (OTC) Remedies

 Any OTC remedies typically used for colds can also help treat sinus infections, as greater than 80 percent of symptoms are caused by viruses.
 Tylenol or ibuprofen work well for fever, muscle aches, headache and sore throat symptoms.
-Throat sprays or cough drops can help with the post nasal drainage symptoms.
-But, if you’re having trouble sleeping, try a combination cold and sinus sleep medication, like Nyquil.
+Throat sprays or cough drops can help with post-nasal drip symptoms.
+If you’re having trouble sleeping, try a combination cold and sinus sleep medication, like Nyquil.

 2. Antihistamine Medications

 Along the same lines as OTC options, antihistamine medications, such as Sudafed, Claritin, Zyrtec or Benadryl, can also offer sinus infection symptom relief.
-While these medications specifically target allergy symptoms, sinus infection symptoms can be similar, making antihistamine options worth a try.
+While these medications specifically target allergy symptoms, sinus infection symptoms can be similar, making antihistamines worth a try.

 3. Neti Pots & Sinus Rinses

 Neti Pots and sinus rinses can be used for any nasal congestion, including from allergies, colds or sinus infections.
-They help clear sinus drainage from the nose to make it easier to breathe, so you feel less stuffy.
-They also thin the mucus and allow the natural defenses in your nose to clear the drainage, washing away possible allergens or other irritants.
+They help with nasal irrigation and clear sinus drainage from the nose to make it easier to breathe, so you feel less stuffy.
+They also thin the mucus and allow the natural defenses in your nose to clear the nasal discharge, washing away possible allergens or other irritants.

 “If you use a Neti Pot, once daily is usually enough, but it can be used three to four times for more severe symptoms, as long as you’re not experiencing any discomfort with use.
 If you have allergies or chronic issues, you can use it three times per week to help prevent symptoms,” Dr. Alatorre says.

-Using home aromatherapy with eucalyptus, peppermint or other scents can possibly help open up the respiratory tract.
-These can be put into some home humidifiers, which will diffuse the scent.
+Aromatherapy is a great home remedy and natural treatment for sinus infections.
+Using eucalyptus, peppermint or other scents can possibly help open up the respiratory tract.
+These essential oils can be put into some home humidifiers, which will diffuse the scent.

-Many patients seek treatment sooner rather than later because symptoms of sinus congestion from cold, virus or bacteria are all equally uncomfortable.
-But, since most sinus infections are caused by viruses, it’s usually preferred to not use antibiotics for treatment, unless there are more concerning symptoms lasting longer than 10 days with a fever greater than 102 degrees.
+Many patients seek medical treatment sooner rather than later because the symptoms of sinus congestion from a cold, virus or bacteria are all equally uncomfortable.
+But, since most sinus infections are caused by viruses, it’s usually preferred to not prescribe antibiotic options for treatment, unless the person has more concerning symptoms lasting longer than 10 days with a fever greater than 102 degrees.

-“Sinus infections can become chronic, and there can be rare complications, such as abscesses (collections of pus) in the nasal passages.
-These are uncommon and are usually related to the anatomy of the sinus passages than putting off treatment.
+“Some people do get chronic sinus infections, and there can be rare complications, such as abscesses (collections of pus) in the nasal passages.
+These are uncommon and are usually more related to the anatomy of the sinus passages than putting off treatment.
 I would recommend if anyone is concerned about their symptoms to go in and be evaluated.
 Your doctor will prescribe further treatment, if needed,” Dr. Alatorre says.